adwaittathe/BrainTree_API/README.md

 # BrainTree Payments API

-The REST API to support the braintree payments for [Smart-Grocery-Store-Using-Beacons](https://github.com/adwaittathe/Smart-Grocery-Store-Using-Beacons) iOS application
+The REST APIs to support the Braintree payments for [Smart-Grocery-Store-Using-Beacons](https://github.com/adwaittathe/Smart-Grocery-Store-Using-Beacons) iOS application